 Research Behind The Health Benefits of Good Fats

-There are many health benefits to eating unsaturated "good" fats.
-Here are some of the ways unsaturated fats can enhance your health.
+There are many potential health benefits to eating unsaturated "good" fats.
+Here are some of the ways unsaturated fats may support your health.

 Optimize Cholesterol

 Unsaturated fats have a positive impact when it comes to LDL and HDL markers of cholesterol.
-Monounsaturated fats have been shown to lower LDL cholesterol, while Polyunsaturated fat-DHA has been shown to lower triglycerides and increase HDL.
-Both have great potential in stabilizing cholesterol in comparison to saturated fats.
+Monounsaturated fats have been shown to support lower LDL cholesterol, while Polyunsaturated fat-DHA has been shown to support lower triglycerides and increase HDL.
+Both have great potential in supporting cholesterol balance compared to saturated fats.

 Lower Blood Pressure

-Omega-3 fatty acids may be the best form of polyunsaturated fatty acids for heart health and beyond.
-One review of research found that amongst 71 clinical trials between 1987-2020, the consumption of 3g of DHA and EPA omega-3 fatty acids resulted in an average reduction of 4.5 mm Hg in those with hypertension.
+Omega-3 fatty acids may be beneficial for heart health and beyond.
+One review of research found that amongst 71 clinical trials between 1987-2020, the consumption of 3g of DHA and EPA omega-3 fatty acids was associated with an average reduction of 4.5 mm Hg in those with hypertension.

 Support Brain Health

 There are many nutrients necessary for brain development and function.
 Unsaturated fats in the form of omega-3s have been shown to be important in fetal brain and nervous system development.
-Throughout life, healthy fats contribute to overall brain health while also providing nutrients that have promising results in treating depression, preventing dementia, or managing cases of epilepsy.
+Throughout life, healthy fats contribute to overall brain health while also providing nutrients that have promising results in supporting mental health and cognitive function.

 Reduce Premature Mortality